 Securing accommodation is definitely the bulk of the work in planning for Fuji Rock Festival.
 A lot of accommodations are going to be expensive and difficult to get, especially if you don’t book far ahead in advance.
 So start booking NOW!!

 1. Camping ($)

 The most affordable accommodation in Fuji Rock is to set up a tent and camp.
 There are campsites right next to the festival site – but you HAVE TO buy a ¥3,000 campsite ticket and bring your own camping equipment.
 You can have your camping equipment shipped to the festival ground if you don’t want to lug it around.
 Find more information on camping ticket prices at from their official website here.

 However, I have to warn you that the weather in Naeba is normally not ideal in the summer.
 It rains nearly all day and the ground becomes muddy so I really can’t recommend camping unless you know what you’re getting yourself into.
-You’ll see why in the pictures below later.
+You’ll see why in the pictures below.

 2. Ski Lodges ($$$$)

 If you aren’t keen on camping, your best bet is to book WAY early for a lodge in the area.
-Naeba, where the festival is held every year, is normally known in the winter for its soft powder and ski slopes so there are plenty of these lodges around but they do get booked up very fast during Fuji Rock.
+Naeba, where the festival is held every year, is normally known in the winter for its soft powder and ski slopes so there are plenty of these ski lodges around, but they do get booked up very fast for stay during Fuji Rock Festival.

 Throughout the festival, there will be frequent shuttle buses going from Echigo-Yuzawa station to Naeba.
 Most people know that Naeba and Echigo-Yuzawa Station is a good area to stay for the festival, so accommodation in those areas are snapped up quickly.